 If you have designed or wrote some test cases from the requirement specifications then just show them those test cases.
 Let them know your stuff as you are going to critic on developers work!

 Some testers have a habit to report each and everything publicly.
 This attitude hurts the developers.
 So if you have logged any bug then let the bug tracking system report it to respective developers and managers.
 Also, don’t each time rely on the bug tracker, talk personally to developers what you logged and why you logged?

 Finally some good personal points:

 Do the job of messenger.
 You could be a close target always.
 So build a thick skin!

-A good message in the end, Be prepared for everything!
-If worst things might not happened till now but they can happen at any moment in your career.
+A good message, in the end, Be prepared for everything!
+If worst things might not happen till now but they can happen at any moment in your career.
 So be ready to face them.